DhafinFawwaz/Film-Store/README.md

 For the SQL injection, we test many kinds of payloads.
 Its taken from [here](https://gist.github.com/SantoshSrinivas79/69f235e0876a87c53668).
 For the XXS, we simply post comment with `<script>document.body.innerHTML="";</script>`.
 This way we can simply check if the whole webpage is erased, then the ijection is successful.

-Here is the result of the test:
+Here is part of the code.
 <div>
   <img src="./images/owasp/injection.png">
 </div>